MicrosoftDocs/globalization/globalization/testing/globalize-test-data.md

 The test data must match the test.
 Use a mix of scripts such as Latin, Cyrillic, Armenian, Georgian, Thai, and Indic languages.

-Some particular areas of functionality might require special test data.
+The rest of this article describes Some particular areas of functionality might require special test data.
+These examples are just a few of the possibilities.
+A realistic test suite will cover more.

 ## Letter case